Ontario and Quebec

 The main deposits on the properties are:

 Hammond Reef is a gold exploration project in northwest Ontario that we own jointly with our partner Yamana Gold.
-Agnico Eagle’s 50% portion consists of measured and indicated resources of 104 million tonnes grading 0.67 g/t gold (containing 2.3 million ounces of gold), and inferred resources of 0.3 million tonnes grading 0.74 g/t gold (containing 0.01 million ounces of gold), using a cut-off gold grade of 0.32 g/t, as of December 31, 2015.
-The 31,113-hectare property is located in the Thunder Bay Mining District, within Treaty 3 lands, the traditional territory of the Anishinaabe people.
+Agnico Eagle’s 50% portion consists of measured and indicated resources estimated at 104 million tonnes grading 0.67 g/t gold (containing 2.3 million ounces of gold), and inferred resources of 0.3 million tonnes grading 0.74 g/t gold (containing 6,000 ounces of gold), using a cut-off gold grade of 0.32 g/t, as of December 31, 2016.
+The 31,145-hectare property is located in the Thunder Bay Mining District, within Treaty 3 lands, the traditional territory of the Anishinaabe people.
 It is also located within an area recognized by the Métis Nation of Ontario as Region 1 traditional harvesting territory.